fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 ## Mod-Tap with Shifted Symbols

 Mod-Tap only works with 8-bit keycodes.
 Extended keycodes that apply a modifier (e.g. Shift for upper case letters) don't work with it out of the box.
 The QMK documentation suggests a [workaround that intercepts `process_record_user` and sends 16 bit keycodes with `tap_code16`](https://docs.qmk.fm/#/mod_tap?id=intercepting-mod-taps).
 I modified this idea to use the proper `register_code16` and `unregister_code16` calls to get tap+hold key-repeat.
+The Shift modifier is cleared immediately with `clear_weak_mods` to prevent it from affecting the next tap of another key within the tapping term.

 ## Moving '<' and '>' to the Sym layer

 Replacing '<' and '>' on the base layer is done with a small hack in `process_record_user` that sends different keycodes when `KC_COMM` or `KC_DOT` are pressed with Shift held.
 Some more care is taken to release the modified keys correctly even if Shift is released first.

-## Fn layer lock
+## Layer lock

+Sym and Fn layers can be locked.
 The locked layer is mostly a copy of the normal layer but with different thumb-key assignments.
-This allows overriding the locked Fn layer with Sym or a base layer overlay.
-And it keeps the key combination to get to the Ctl+Macro layer consistent in all cases.
+This allows overriding the locked Fn layer with Sym and vice versa, and enables a base layer overlay.
+And it keeps the key combination for locking and unlocking and to get to the Media and Macro layers consistent in all cases.

-The FnLock key is also a layer-tap key for the Sym layer.
-Therefore I cannot simply use `TG(L_NAV_FN_LOCKED)`, which is a 16-bit key code that doesn't work with `LT`.
-Instead I hijacked an unused 8-bit keycode for this key and process it myself in `process_record_user`.
+The layer lock keys are also layer-tap keys to get to the Media or Macro layer.
+Therefore one cannot simply use `TG(L_NAV_FN_LOCKED)`, which is a 16-bit key code that doesn't work with `LT`.
+Instead Kolibri hijacks two unused 8-bit keycodes for these keys and processes them manually in  `process_record_user`.

+Locking Fn unlocks Sym and vice versa to minimize the amount of layer state users need to keep track of in their head.

 # LICENSE
 Copyright 2022 Felix Kuehling <felix.kuehling@gmail.com>